 \emph{Feedback stability of $\gof$ is guaranteed if there is no intersection between the SRG of $\sysp$ and the inverse SRG of $\sysc$.}

-The results can be regarded as a graphical statement of the classical topological graph separation, e.g, \cite{Zames:66, Teel:96, Georgiou:97, Teel:11}.
-The uses of soft and hard notions will entail different separation conditions and the latter one is simpler.
-For the sake of simplicity, we begin with hard-type separation.
+The results can be regarded as a graphical statement of the classical topological graph separation \cite{Zames:66, Teel:96, Georgiou:97, Teel:11}.
+The use of soft and hard notions will entail different separation conditions and the latter is simpler.
+We begin with hard-type separation for simplicity.